dikortis/LetsTalkETC/Episodes/Episode_2.md

-proponents of blockchain and block train in general and what's going on so because the recent hype has been recently about all the Z cash stuff so not that any of us here know a whole bunch of what's going on with that but just a couple of opinions on what's going on with Z cash and the whole launch of that if you guys have any opinions on it what's going on just a couple of brief thoughts if
+proponents of blockchain and block train in general and what's going on so because the recent hype has been recently about all the Zcash stuff so not that any of us here know a whole bunch of what's going on with that but just a couple of opinions on what's going on with Zcash and the whole launch of that if you guys have any opinions on it what's going on just a couple of brief thoughts if

 **Christian Seberino:**
- yes I so so
+ yes I so
-I was the process of researching this so it's timely that you asked so there's been some new advances in cryptography that can provide a privacy that they help with with privacy concerns and so
+I was the process of researching this so it's timely that you asked so there's been some new advances in cryptography that can provide a privacy that they help with privacy concerns and so
-Zuko has he's leading this Z cash project I remember there was some other project unrelated I remember talking to him years and years ago on another peer to peer community and so he's just taken the lead this but yeah I'm just excited to see how this whole zero-knowledge proof business plays out if it gives everybody you know the privacy that that zuko
+Zuko has he's leading this Zcash project I remember there was some other project unrelated I remember talking to him years and years ago on another peer to peer community and so he's just taken the lead this but yes I'm just excited to see how this whole zero-knowledge proof business plays out if it gives everybody you know the privacy that that zuko